billahdotdev/Learn-Material-UI/README.md

     8. React Router: Familiarize yourself with React Router for handling navigation in single-page applications.

 Once you feel comfortable with React, you can then start learning Material UI, which is a popular React UI framework based on Google's Material Design guidelines.
 Material UI provides pre-designed React components that you can use to build sleek and responsive user interfaces.

+Let's go step by step in setting up a project with Vite and Material UI: